R4DDER5/CZ/project-scope.md

   * Integrate efficiently with any external services and existing internal services that may be required.

 * __Objective 5__
-  * Develop for maximum external sales ensuring existing marketplaces can be utilised.
+  * Develop for maximum external clients in recruitment sector and all available existing candidate marketplaces that can be serviced, providing unique functionality that can not be found elsewhere.

 * __Objective 6__
-  * Ensure data analytics are in place to to help monitor client performance and candidate response.
-REPEAT
+  * Ensure any data analytics and reporting are accurate, simple and in place to to help monitor client performance and candidate response.

 * __Objective 7__
   * Ensure an effective disaster recovery plan is in place to ensure maximum business continuity.
 Consider ongoing security, data protection, GDPR and standards that need to be applied to site(s).